 The last preprocessing step before being able to run the mesoscale simulation at step 4 is to execute real.exe to perform the interpolation from the vertical levels of the GCM to the vertical levels defined in the mesoscale model.
-This program also prepares the final initial state for the simulation in files named wrfinput and the boundary conditions in files named wrfbdy.
-To successfully execute real.exe, you need the met_em. files and the namelist.input file to be in the same directory as real.exe.
+This program also prepares the final initial state for the simulation in files called wrfinput and the boundary conditions in files called wrfbdy.
+To successfully execute real.exe, you need the met\em.\ files and the namelist.input file to be in the same directory as real.exe.
 Parameters in namelist.input which controls the behavior of the vertical interpolation are those labelled with (p3) in the detailed list introduced in chapter 4.

+'''

-cd \$MMM/TESTCASE ## or anywhere you would like to run the simulation ln -sf \$MESO/TMPDIR/WRFFEED/current/met_em . ./real.exe
+cd $MMM/TESTCASE ## or anywhere you would like to run the simulation

+ln -sf $MESO/TMPDIR/WRFFEED/met_em .

+./real.exe

+'''

-The final message of the real.exe should claim the success of the processes and you are now ready to launch the integrations of the LMD Martian Mesoscale Model with the wrf.exe command as in section 3.3.
+The final message of the real.exe should claim the success of the processes and you are now ready to launch the integrations of the LMD Martian Mesoscale Model again with the wrf.exe command as in section 3.3.

 When you modify either namelist.wps or namelist.input, make sure that the common parameters are exactly similar in both files (especially when running nested simulations) otherwise either real.exe or wrf.exe command will exit with an error message.
-Obviously the dates sent to launch_gcm and set in both namelist.input and namelist.wps should be consistent too.
+Also, obviously the dates sent to launch\gcm and written in both namelist.input and namelist.wps should be consistent.